gridpocket/ansible-mesos-cluster/README.md

 ## Current status

-This recipe is not fully functional yet.
+This recipe is not fully functional yet !!!

-### Working part

-    - installation of the mesos master / zookeeper (same node used for master and zookeeper)
-    - installation of the mesos slaves
-    - installation of the marathon framework
-    - installation of the chronos framwework

-### Non working part

-    - deployment of task (eg: python -m SimpleHTTPServer $PORT) on the marathon interface => deployment is stuck
+When deploying a task from the marathon UI, the deployment hangs forever

-## Init Vagrant boxes and start VMs
+## Quick start with Vagrant

-6 boxes declared in vagrant/Vagrantfile
+Vagrantfile defines 6 VMs:
 - 3 mesos masters running mesos, marathon
 - 3 mesos slaves running docker

-## Typical usage with vagrant boxes

-    1. Set ip in of the vagrant boxes in the inventory/ENVIRONMENT.ini  file
+1. vagrant up
+=> 6 VMs (with IP from 192.168.1.211 to 192.168.1.216) arre created

-    2. Run: ansible-playbook -i inventory/ENVIRONMENT.ini -k -u vagrant -s init.yml
+2. ansible-playbook -i inventory/test.ini -k -u vagrant -s init.yml

-       Note: see "Nodes initialisation" below for other bootstrap options
+=> "mesos" user (with authentication key and sudo rights) is created on each host

-    3. Run: ansible-playbook -i inventory/ENVIRONMENT.ini main.yml
+3. ansible-playbook -i inventory/test.ini main.yml

-       Note: mesos, marathon and docker tags are defined in the tasks.
-       If only mesos (master, slave, zookeeper) needs to be ran, use the following command:

-       ansible-playbook -i inventory/ENVIRONMENT.ini -t mesos main.yml
+=> Installation and configuration of Zookeeper, Mesos masters, Mesos slaves (with Docker), Marathon

 ## Inventory